tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 `composer require woocommerce/woocommerce`

 It'll fetch the latest version and freeze the version you got on your `composer.lock`.
-This file is what e you to get always the same version of everything no matter where you download your project dependencies, or where you do it.
+This file is what is used to always get the same version of everything no matter where you download your project dependencies, or where you do it when you run `composer install`.
 Because of the importance of this file, it has to be committed ⚠️.

-A good article can be found on [how using composer with WordPress](https://roots.io/using-composer-with-wordpress/) on roots.io website.
+A good article can be found on [how to use composer with WordPress](https://roots.io/using-composer-with-wordpress/) on roots.io website.

 All the plugins are also installable via composer; How ? **3 scenarios are possible**:

-## The plugin provides a `composer.json`
+### The plugin provides a `composer.json`

 The developer or company behind the plugin is not locked in a WordPress thing of the past syndrome and has developed modern applications.
 This would mean that their plugin also ships a [composer.json][https://github.com/woocommerce/woocommerce/blob/master/composer.json] file that allow installation through composer.
 With this scenario you can search for your plugin inside [packagist.org](https://packagist.org/?query=woocommerce) which is a repository containing all the public PHP packages in the universe ✨.

-## The plugin does not provide a `composer.json`
+### The plugin does not provide a `composer.json`

 If you don't see the plugin on [packagist.org](https://packagist.org/), then the plugin does not have a `composer.json` file.
 Don't worry, **wpackagist** comes to the rescue.
 Outlandish created this project to offer a way to install 100% of the plugins and themes using the main WordPress repository.
 So, this particular WordPress plugin cannot be found on packagist.org, so let's [use wpackagist](https://wpackagist.org/) instead:

 `composer require wpackagist-plugin/cookie-law-info`

-## The plugin is a paid/private one and does not have a `composer.json`
+### The plugin is a paid/private one and does not have a `composer.json`

 You'll have multiple options from there:

-   - [Open a ticket to their support]((https://github.com/elementor/elementor/issues/4042)) or on their Github and ask to provide a way to install their plugin via composer.
+   - [Open a ticket to their support](https://github.com/elementor/elementor/issues/4042) or on their Github and ask to provide a way to install their plugin via composer.
 You are their customer, you are paying for a product that you can't install in a proper way.
 They should care.
      * 👎 Bad players are ACF Pro, Elementor Pro, Formidable Forms
      * 👍 Good player is [Deliciours brains](https://deliciousbrains.com/wp-migrate-db-pro/doc/installing-via-composer/) (Migrate DB Pro, Offload Media...).